After a carefully analysis of code and experiments, also following this recent paper, we release the following notes clarifying a few aspects:

 Raw EEG data, already converted in PyTorch, can be found here.
 Dataset splits are instead available here

 The original work was written in LuaTorch, which we then translated, to ease replication, in PyTorch.
-Both source codes are currently under revision to check for possible errors, but will be released soon.
+An implementation of the EEG encoder can be downloaded here..

 |Model||Detail||Max VA||TA at max VA|